freistil/statusblog/_posts/yyyy-mm-dd-template-status.md

 status: open
 ---

-**ISSUE:**
+## ISSUE:

+We are experiencing a problem that impacts the operation of server/cluster XXX.

+## CAUSE:

+Not yet determined.

+## TIMELINE:

+* [00:00 CET] Incident opened.

-We have been notified of an incident that affects operation of server XXX.
-We are analyzing the issue and will add more details here as soon as possible.
+*We are analyzing the issue and will add more details here as soon as possible.*

-**CAUSE:** Undetermined.

-**TIMELINE:**

-* 00:00 Opened incident report